junething/e13n/README.md

 - Numbered
 - Prompt
 - LLM (currently a mistral agent)
-These can be composed together to, for example, have the LLM give suggestions that are approved with a prompt, **or something**
+These can be composed together to, for example, have the LLM give suggestions that are approved manually.
 ## Installation
 WIP
 ## How to use